Data Backup Related Terminology

 RAID is an acronym for Redundant Array of Inexpensive Disks.
 RAID provides a means to improve the reliability of disk storage while still utilizing low cost disk drives.
 This is accomplished by arranging the disk drives into arrays and creating redundancy of the information stored on the drives.
 Storage systems using RAID are referred to as being a RAID array.
 RAID arrays distribute data onto multiple disks.
-Computers which access the array see the data there as if it were on only one disk.
+Computers that access the array see the data there as if it were on only one disk.

 Data Cloning is a process in which virtual servers are completely copied.
 Virtual servers are isolated and encapsulated software-based versions of physical servers that operate in a virtual layer and are separated from direct access to the server hardware.
 Because virtual servers are separated from the physical hardware, it is a relatively easy and fast process to copy all the programs and data to a new cloned server.

 Normal backup refers to an organization’s routine data backup process.
 Data backup exists to allow recovery of data as it existed at an earlier point in time.
-This is only necessary if a loss of data has occurred, but in our studies, we have found that one in five organizations lose data which needs to be restored in a given six-month period.
+This is only necessary if a loss of data has occurred, but in our studies, we have found that one in five organizations lose data that needs to be restored in a given six-month period.

 Data partitioning is the practice of segregating data into separate storage units or partitions.
 Partitioning protects data by isolating separate data sets onto physically isolated hardware.